Matt Stienburg: Colorado Avalanche

 On August 18, 2023, Stienburg was signed by his draft club, the Colorado Avalanche, to a two-year, entry-level contract.
 In his first full professional year, Stienburg was reassigned to continue his tenure with AHL affiliate, the Colorado Eagles, for the duration of the 2023–24 season.
 In showing his physicality through a checking line role, Stienburg posted 5 goals and 13 points through 54 appearances with the Eagles.

 After a strong opening with the Eagles in the following 2024–25 season, Stienburg received his first recall to the injury depleted Avalanche on October 16, 2024.
 He made NHL debut with Colorado, centering the fourth-line alongside Joel Kiviranta and Ivan Ivan.
 He recorded his first career fight against former Avalanche, Nikita Zadorov, helping spark Colorado to mount an comeback in an eventual 5–3 defeat to the Boston Bruins.
 In his eighth game with the Avalanche, Stienburg was assessed a game misconduct for charging and ejected following a late hit to defenseman Erik Černák of the Tampa Bay Lightning.
 Following the 5–2 defeat to the Lightning, Stienburg faced a player safety meeting and was subsequently suspended 2 games on November 1, 2024.
 Before serving the suspension, Stienburg was reassigned by the Avalanche to the Colorado Eagles due to salary cap constraints.

+In the following season, Stienburg's familiar struggles with injuries continued, limited to just 8 regular season appearances with the Colorado Eagles.
+As a pending restricted free agent at the conclusion of his contract, Stienburg was not tendered a qualifying offer by the Avalanche and was released as a free agent.

+Vancouver Canucks

+On July 2, 2026, Stienburg was signed to a one-year, two-way contract for the season with the Vancouver Canucks.